-Department research interests include classical analysis, harmonic analysis, Fourier analysis, approximation theory, algebra, number theory, graph theory, combinatorics, fluid mechanics, biomathematics, differential equations, numerical analysis, and modeling.
+Departmental research interests include classical analysis, harmonic analysis, Fourier analysis, complex systems, algebra, number theory, graph theory, combinatorics, fluid mechanics, biomathematics, differential equations, numerical analysis, and modeling.

 Requirements for Admission to Graduate Studies for the Degree of Doctor of Philosophy